 I spent my honeymoon at the Hyatt Zilara Rose Hall in Montego Bay, Jamaica.
 Overall, it was a great experience, but there were definitely several areas that weren’t perfect.

-This resort is located about 15 minutes east of Sangster International Airport and flanked by other vacation resorts.
-We checked in on Tuesday, July 23 and checked out Saturday, July 27.
+This Hyatt all-inclusive resort is located about 15 minutes east of Sangster International Airport and flanked by other vacation resorts.
+We checked in on Tuesday, July 23, 2019, and checked out Saturday, July 27, 2019.

-When planning, we wanted to find a way to make it free using points and miles.
-We were able to score some Delta Comfort+ tickets on a direct flight between Atlanta and Montego Bay and use points to stay at the Hyatt Zilara.
+When planning, we wanted to find a way to make the entire honeymoon free using points and miles.
+We were able to score some Delta Comfort+ tickets on a direct flight between Atlanta and Montego Bay and use Hyatt points to stay at the Hyatt Zilara Rose Hall.

 The Hyatt Zilara Rose Hall is available as a Category 6 hotel, which goes for 25,000 points per night for a standard room.
-While I do hold the World of Hyatt Credit Card, I actually just transferred over 100,000 Chase Ultimate Rewards for this redemption.
+I transferred over 100,000 Chase Ultimate Rewards to the World of Hyatt program for this redemption.
 Transferring to Hyatt is one of my favorite uses of Chase Ultimate Rewards.

 Quick thoughts: Hyatt Zilara Rose Hall